pruthvii16/food-ordering-app/README.md

-Youtube Link for Demonstration and Youtbe Link - https://youtu.be/lR0kD2sAB0A
+Youtube Link for Demonstration and UI/UX Design - https://youtu.be/lR0kD2sAB0A

 # Getting Started with Create React App